TheFloatingString/lightbase/README.md

 # Lightbase

-Lightbase is an API to simplify operations with databases.
-Lightbase is built to be:
+Lightbase is an abstract, low-cost database library built on peer-to-peer networks.
+To simplify operations with databases, Lightbase is built to be:

 + **Affordable**: as low-cost as possible leveraging peer-to-peer databases.
 + **Frictionless**: fast and easy for developers to use.
 Built on REST API (minimal dependencies required) and HTTP-inspired calls.
 + **Unique**: unique items that can be accessed across different databases.

+Lightbase is currently built on [IPFS](https://ipfs.tech).

 Feel free to create an issue for feature requests.